 In Manhattan, Marjorie embarked upon what would become her lifelong passion for collecting decorative art objects, 18th-century French furniture and rare antiques.
 She enrolled in art courses at the Metropolitan Museum of Art and gradually developed a refined and discerning eye.
 She sought advice and tutorage from one of the world's preeminent art dealers, Sir Joseph Duveen.
 Her earliest purchases included a 1736 Beauvais tapestry designed by François Boucher, Aubusson carpets, antique lace, Louis XVI furniture. and paintings by Thomas Gainsborough, Rubens and other artists.
 In 1925, Marjorie bought the Hapsburg Imperial Bridal Veil, which her eldest daughter Adelaide Brevoort Hutton wore during her January 1927 wedding to Thomas Wells Durant.
 (In 1964, Marjorie Merriweather Post donated the historical veil to the Smithsonian, for the textile collection at the National Museum of American History.)

 On July 7, 1920, Marjorie Merriweather Post Close married Edward Francis Hutton in a private ceremony in the Burden mansion at 2 East 92nd Street.
 Her second husband was already a legendary Wall Street broker and financier, and he would prove to be the love of her life.
+It was while the Huttons lived in the Burden mansion that their only child, Nedenia Marjorie Hutton, was born on December 29, 1923.
 During their marriage there was tremendous growth in her company, the construction and furnishing of several large residences, a very active social life and travels on their yacht Hussar, later renamed Sea Cloud.
 Although E. F. Hutton was rich, Marjorie was far richer.
 Edward's brother Franklyn Laws Hutton was the father of Barbara Woolworth Hutton.
 E. F. Hutton's first wife, Blanche Horton, had died during the influenza epidemic of 1917.
 In September 1920, just two months after his marriage to Marjorie, E. F.'s only son, Halcourt Horton Hutton, died after a riding accident at Mill Creek Lodge, his hunting estate in Bay Shore, Long Island.
 E. F. Hutton also owned Laurel Springs, a 16,000-acre shooting plantation and preserve on the Combahee River at Green Pond, South Carolina.